Website Header - 8.5 x 2 - Hunt Seat Rules and Regulations

 Coaching Requirement

 In order to compete at the CPI, an athlete is required to have a trainer/coach present when competing and said trainer/coach must register with the CPI.
 An athlete will not receive their back number and will not be allowed to participate if their coach does not sign the applicable CPI coach release forms.
 The athlete may use their coach of choice or may hire a CPI coach.
 Only the coach is allowed to accompany the athlete into the horse mounting area at the show.
 No other person may accompany the athlete into the mounting area or the in-gates and their surrounding areas.
-The coach is responsible to check and adjust the provided horse tack in the mounting area prior to entering the practice jump ring.
+The coach is responsible for checking and adjusting the provided horse tack in the mounting area before entering the practice jump ring.
 Only the assistance or coaching of the registered coach is permissible while the athlete is competing in a class.
 Assistance or coaching by any other individual may warrant disqualification.
 No electronic communication devices will be allowed by exhibitors while in the class.

 Sportsmanship & Personal Conduct of Exhibitors, Spectators, Coaches, and Show Personnel

 Good horsemanship and honorable participation are priorities at the CPI Horse Show.
 It is the responsibility of all attendees to foster an atmosphere of community enjoyment and respect for all participants and horses.
 The CPI Horse Show is made possible by the animals, who serve the athlete.
 This is a sport of grace and elegance, where athletes and animals work as a team.
 There is neither grace nor sportsmanship in an abusive spectacle.
 It is the responsibility of all parties concerned to be aware of the conduct of participants and the condition of the horses; and, if a violation is observed, a report must be made immediately to the Stewards.
 Athletes, spectators, and coaches are required to behave in a manner that reflects the dignity of the sport.
 Ill-mannered or unsportsmanlike conduct will not be tolerated.
 Any behavior deemed inappropriate may be presented as a protest to the Stewards.
-The CPI show management may disqualify and expel from the grounds any person whose behavior is deemed dishonest, unethical, or detrimental to the health, safety, or wellbeing of any horse, person, or the CPI, during the progress of the event.
+The CPI Show Management may disqualify and expel from the grounds any person whose behavior is deemed dishonest, unethical, or detrimental to the health, safety, or wellbeing of any horse, person, or the CPI, during the progress of the event.

 Responsibility

 If an athlete participates in any capacity in the College Preparatory Invitational Horse Show (CPI), this participation constitutes an agreement and affirmation that the athlete and each of its coaches, trainers, parents, and representatives shall accept and abide by the Rules and Regulations of the CPI and of the show and that each athlete is eligible as entered in the application and will accept as final all rulings of the CPI and the show steward (or committee) with respect to their conduct.
-Also, through participation, each athlete, athlete’s parents/legal guardians, coach, trainer, and participant acknowledges THAT HORSES ARE INTRINSICALLY DANGEROUS AND UNPREDICTABLE AND CAN CAUSE SERIOUS INJURY OR DEATH, thus each agrees to indemnify, defend and hold harmless the CPI, its officers, directors, members, employees, agents and representatives, the event host coordinator and facility, the show stewards, stewards committee members, the show judges, the show secretary, all show organizers and officials, and all persons, stables, and others providing facilities, horses or equipment for the show, other riders, coaches, sponsoring institutions, from any claim, action or suit, for injury, property damage or death sustained by the individual, rider, entity, coach, trainer, or participant while traveling to, from and around the show, while staying in the city for the show, during participation in the show and while at the show.
+Also, through participation, each athlete, athlete’s parents/legal guardians, coach, trainer, and participant acknowledges THAT HORSES ARE INTRINSICALLY DANGEROUS AND UNPREDICTABLE AND CAN CAUSE SERIOUS INJURY OR DEATH, thus each agrees to indemnify, defend, and hold harmless the CPI, its officers, directors, members, employees, agents and representatives, the event host coordinator and facility, the show stewards, stewards committee members, the show judges, the show secretary, all show organizers and officials, and all persons, stables, and others providing facilities, horses or equipment for the show, other riders, coaches, sponsoring institutions, from any claim, action or suit, for injury, property damage or death sustained by the individual, rider, entity, coach, trainer, or participant while traveling to, from and around the show, while staying in the city for the show, during participation in the show and while at the show.
 This entry constitutes an acceptance of the hired officials at this event.
 By participating at the CPI Horse Show in any capacity, the athlete, and parent/legal guardian of an athlete under the age of 18, certify that they thoroughly read this and understand the liability statute for the state of whichever event they are participating in and acknowledge that they have health and hospital insurance covering the athlete and promise that they will maintain that insurance at all times while the athlete is a participant of the CPI.

 WARNING: UNDER FLORIDA LAW, AN EQUINE ACTIVITY SPONSOR OR EQUINE PROFESSIONAL IS NOT LIABLE FOR INJURY TO OR DEATH OF A PARTICIPANT IN EQUINE ACTIVITIES RESULTING FROM INHERENT RISKS OF EQUINE ACTIVITIES